Centers and Institutes

 NYU Tandon is a place where faculty and students work closely with their peers, other research institutions, and industry partners to advance their fields.
 Their research helps us create a better world.

-Connected Cities for Smart Mobility towards Accessible and Resilient Transportation (C2SMART) is a U.S. Department of Transportation Tier 1 University Transportation Center (UTC) for research, education, workforce development, and technology transfer activities.
+Connected Cities with Smart Transportation (C2SMART) is a U.S. Department of Transportation Tier 1 University Transportation Center (UTC) for research, education, workforce development, and technology transfer activities.
 The main research priority of this solution-oriented center is “Mobility of People and Goods in Urban Areas” with a focus on “Smart and Connected Cities.”
 Rather than just focusing on developing technologies to make a city smarter, C2SMART is dedicated to a related critical step: how to connect these disparate technologies with cities of different population and infrastructure scales and different systems of systems.
-The NYU Tandon-led UTC includes University of Washington at Seattle, University of Texas El Paso, Rutgers University, and City University of New York, which explore and field-test innovations in their home cities.

 At no other time in history has innovation brought about more challenges and opportunities for government.
-The Governance Lab (the GovLab) at NYU Tandon School of Engineering studies the impact of technology on governing.
+The Governance Lab (the GovLab) studies the impact of technology on governing.
 This "think" and "do" tank partners with public institutions to design, implement and assess innovative ways of using technology to advance more effective and legitimate governing.
 Our goal is to strengthen the ability of public institutions — including but not limited to governments — and people to work more transparently and collaboratively to make better decisions, solve public problems, and advance social justice.

 The GovLab's team has advocated for and designed open data policies and platforms and studied the impact of open data globally.
-We have done pathbreaking work to advance public-private big data partnerships, known as data collaboratives, with such partners as UNICEF, designed and studied how expert networks can improve how federal agencies issue patents or examine medical devices, and pioneered the use of "smarter crowdsourcing" to tackle problems such as Zika in Brazil or corruption in Mexico.
-The GovLab coordinates the MacArthur Foundation funded Research Network on Opening Governance.
+We have done pathbreaking work to advance public-private big data partnerships, known as data collaboratives, designed and studied how expert networks can improve how federal agencies issue patents or examine medical devices, and pioneered the use of "smarter crowdsourcing" to tackle problems such as Zika in Brazil or corruption in Mexico.
+The GovLab coordinates the MacArthur Foundation-funded Research Network on Opening Governance.
 The GovLab also trains NYU students and professionals in government and civil society in public entrepreneurship — learning to pioneer and implement innovative approaches to tackling societal problems to the end of improving people's lives.

 The Institute for Invention, Innovation, and Entrepreneurship (IIIE@Tandon), serves as the focal point for all research, educational, and service activities in support of Tandon’s goal to integrate Invention, Innovation, and Entrepreneurship into its academic culture and to advance student and faculty appreciation of and skills in inventiveness, innovation, creativity, and entrepreneurial and design thinking.

-With a vision to empower the School’s faculty to become thought leaders in scholarly and educational activities around invention, Innovation, and entrepreneurship and to educate its students to become innovative and entrepreneurial thinkers in addition to technology-savvy engineers, the IEEE will realize its mission through a wide range of activities such as
+IIIE@Tandon empower's the School’s faculty to become thought leaders in scholarly and educational activities around invention, Innovation, and entrepreneurship and educates students to become innovative and entrepreneurial thinkers in addition to technology-savvy engineers.

 The International Center for Enterprise Preparedness (INTERCEP) is the first academic center dedicated to organizational resilience and agility.
 The center maintains a global outreach with a special focus on multi-party collaboration including business-to-business and public-private partnerships.
 INTERCEP is dedicated to strategic risk management and organizational resilience.
 Acknowledging that "risk and reward" are at the core of all undertakings in both the public and private sectors, the Center focuses on the development of strategies to most effectively address uncertainty so as to achieve targeted objectives — in essence addressing "risks" to achieve "rewards".